-In mathematical terms, an oval -- a shape that looks like a lengthened or squashed circle -- is called an ellipse.
+In mathematical terms, an oval - a shape that looks like a lengthened or squashed circle - is called an ellipse.
 This means you can use the area formula for an ellipse to find an oval's area.
-The area of an ellipse is based on the length of the longest and shortest axes that pass through its center.
+The area of an ellipse is based on half the lengths of the longest and shortest axes that pass through its center.

 The axis of an ellipse is a line that passes through the ellipse's center and connects two points on opposite sides of the ellipse's edge.
 An ellipse's major axis is the longest axis of the ellipse.
 In other words, it measures the longest length of the ellipse.
 The minor axis is the shortest axis of the ellipse.
 The minor axis of the ellipse will always be perpendicular to the major axis.
 If you draw both the minor and major axis inside an ellipse, they will form a cross shape.
 You can think of the major and minor axis of an ellipse as the ellipse's length and width.